 Accompanied Orders.
 There are a limited number of accompanied tours available at TF 51/5.
-Monitors will coordinate directly with the Manpower Directorate before providing orders to the Marine.
+Monitors will coordinate directly with the MP Directorate before providing orders to the Marine.
 Marines with accompanied orders must submit an area clearance through the local area IPAC via AMHS requesting dependent approval.
-You will not rate entitlements for dependents without approval via AMHS from TF 51/5.
-If Marines desire to bring un-sponsored dependents they are required to inform Manpower to adjust entitlements and the URC.
-If Marines desire to execute accompanied orders, all family members must complete overseas screening and ensure the overseas area clearance message is completed 60 days prior to departure in accordance with the Personnel and Assignment Policy (MCO 1300.8 CH-1).
+You are not authorized to bring your dependents without approval via AMHS from TF 51/5.
+If Marines desire to execute accompanied orders, all family members must complete overseas screening and ensure the overseas area clearance message is completed 60 days prior to departure in accordance with the Personnel and Assignment Policy (MCO 1300.8R).

 School Information.
 Choosing a School for Your Child, a publication from the U.S. Department of Education, offers checklists and information to assist parents in making education choices.
-Bahrain Elementary School/High School is a K-12 school located in the Kingdom of Bahrain.
-Be sure to check with the school to make sure the area where you live is serviced by a school bus when house hunting, and make sure to contact the school's transportation office with any questions, as the bus routes can change from year to year.
+Bahrain Elementary School/High School is a DoDEA school located in the Kingdom of Bahrain.
+Be sure to check with the school to make sure the area where you live is serviced by a school bus.
+The bus route is protected information and changes.
 For more information and to register your children for enrollment, contact the school at +973-1772-7828.
 More information is available on the school's website.